biotite-dev/hydride/doc/cli.rst

 `Chemical Component Dictionary <https://www.wwpdb.org/data/ccd>`_, the default name library only contains names for the most common residues - amino acids and nucleotides.

-If the fragment may miss fitting fragments for your molecule (which rarely happens) or you want to ensure canonical hydrogen atom naming for you molecule, can add this molecule (including hydrogen atoms) to both libraries by providing a path to a corresponding structure file via
+If the fragment library may miss fitting fragments for your molecule (which rarely happens) or you want to ensure canonical hydrogen atom naming for you molecule, can add this molecule (including hydrogen atoms) to both libraries by providing a path to a corresponding structure file via